suconner/suconner.github.io/_posts/2014-01-17-docker-drupal-ec2.markdown

 </p>

 Github user <u><a href="https://github.com/ricardoamaro">Ricardo Amaro</a></u> has been kind enough
-to provide a DockerFile that pulls a base Ubuntu image and installs a LAMP stack, Drupal and all of its dependencies, Drush and configures the web server and mysql database.
+to write a DockerFile that pulls a base Ubuntu image and installs a LAMP stack, Drupal, Drush and configures the web server and mysql database.
 <br>

 Do some homework and read up on <u><a href="http://docs.docker.io/en/latest/">Docker</a></u>